APPLICATION PROCEDURE - PHASE ONE

 Part 1 Cover Page (use institutional letterhead):

-7. Amount of applicant's salary/fringe per year from the award
+- Dollar amount of applicant's salary/fringe taken per year from the award

 Part 2 Research Abstract (plain paper):